 In this post, I’d like to share a few things related to exercise, that were the biggest reasons why I ended up with exercise induced amenorrhea and messing up my health.

-You probably know from my ebook that you don’t need your monthly cycle just for the sake of having it.
+You don't need your monthly cycle just for the sake of having it.
 You need it for better health.
-Getting my cycle back improved my health in many different ways.
+I know this well because getting my cycle back improved my health in many different ways.

 But today, let's talk about these exercise habits that led me to that exhaustion, burnout and exercise induced amenorrhea.